GSA/digitalgov.gov/content/posts/2013-10-30-content-management-systems-toolkit.md

 ---
+url: /2013/10/30/content-management-systems-toolkit/
 date: 2013-10-30 8:45:15 -0400
-title: 'Content Management Systems Toolkit'
+title: Content Management Systems Toolkit
-summary: 'Improving the federal government’s ability to deliver digital information anytime, anywhere, on any device&mdash;via open content&mdash;is a key goal of the Digital Government Strategy.
+summary: 'Improving the federal government&rsquo;s ability to deliver digital information anytime, anywhere, on any device&mdash;via open content&mdash;is a key goal of the Digital Government Strategy.
 A content management system (CMS) can help your agency move to an open content model, making it easier for people to find, share, use, and re-use your information.
 The key steps'
-authors: [rflagg]
+authors:
+  - rflagg
 categories:
   - API
   - Content